 Leave your image a day & go back later for a fresh look.
 It gets stale when you have worked on it for too long.

 Noise in an image gets it marked down.

-The Georgia Professional Photographers Association is a proud affiliate of Professional Photographers of America
+The Georgia Professional Photographers Association is a proud partner of Professional Photographers of America